Alaskan Malamute

 The Alaskan Malamute is a large working dog breed that originated in Alaska, primarily bred for hauling heavy sleds over long distances.
 They typically weigh between 65 to 100 pounds and stand 23 to 25 inches tall at the shoulder, featuring a thick double coat, erect ears, and a bushy tail.
 Known for their friendly and loyal temperament, Malamutes are intelligent and energetic, making them well-suited for active families and outdoor activities, although they require consistent training and socialization due to their independent nature.

 Alaskan Malamutes are known for being friendly, affectionate, devoted, loyal, dignified, and playful, brave, gentle.
-As a moderately energetic breed, they are highly responsive to training and thrive with regular mental and physical activity.
+As a moderately energetic breed, they are moderately trainable and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 Caring for a Alaskan Malamute means committing to regular grooming (brushing several times a week), regular daily walks, and positive-reinforcement training.
 Their gentle, social nature makes them a wonderful addition to active families.